 And, as I also mentioned, it was Jason Horejs of Red Dot Blog who solved the mystery for me.
-He uses a simple resume of elements to choose artists for his gallery, that finally helped me understand what a body of work really meant.
+He uses a simple resume of elements to choose artists for his gallery.
+It was this that finally helped me understand what a body of work really means.

 Here’s Jason’s list again:

 How I developed my current body of work

-It wasn't until I transitioned into making artist's books that I truly began to understand what a body of work really is.
+It was when I transitioned into making artist's books, I began to truly understand what a body of work is.

 I would like to tell you I achieved this by good management but in fact serendipity played a large part.

 Because I was planning to move around for a while, I needed to make art with a small footprint.
-So I challenged myself with making art that would fold out - either three dimensionally or into a bigger size.
+So I challenged myself to make art that would fold out - either three-dimensionally or into a bigger size.

-My first stop was Portugal where I fell in love with the silvery mist that covered the pine forest in the winter early mornings and the fuchsia magnolia flowers that were blooming everywhere.
+My first stop was Portugal.
+There I fell in love with the silvery mist that covered the pine forest in the winter early mornings.
+And the fuchsia magnolia flowers that were blooming everywhere.

-As I worked with the ideas for the book at my tiny work table overlooking the valley, the idea of a textured, silver cover gradually emerged.
-It formed the perfect contrast to the brightly coloured flower inside.
+As I worked at my tiny work table overlooking the valley, the ideas for the book emerged.
+A textured, silver cover gradually emerged formed the perfect contrast to the brightly-coloured flower inside.

 In that piece, the seeds of a coherent body of work were sown.